 Working in partnerships is in our DNA.
-We have always focused on building lasting relationships and powerful partnerships so we can support the people who need us in a way that is right for them.
+We have always focused on building lasting relationships and powerful partnerships so we can support the people after disaster in a way that is right for them.

 Read more about how we make those operational partnerships work, so we can provide families with the essential shelter they need to start recovering from a disaster.

-A girl hold a small child in a Syria camp
+Girl in green holding a little child in a Syria displacement camp

 Working together with a shared vision